rvdleun/aframe-arcube/README.md

 ```
 This example will get you up and running.
 Anything placed between `<a-arcube></a-arcube>` will be rendered on the same position as the cube.

+### Local installation

+Download `aframe-arcube.zip` in the `dist` directory and unzip it in your project directory.
+Add `aframe-arcube.min.js` to your HTML file.
+Do not forget to include AR.JS either.

+Make sure that the markers directory is in the same location as the javascript file.

 ### Component

 The `arcube` component will position the entity on the same position as the ARCube.